dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

   - Invalid `Initialize` methods (with an incorrect signature - that take parameters, have a non-void return type, are not public, or are not static) throw an `ArgumentException`.

+  - Unhandled exceptions thrown from a startup hook will have the same exception behavior as any other managed exception thrown from `Main` - by default, they will terminate the process and show a stack trace.

 ## Guidance and caveats